gsalucci/streamplatform/README.md

     This application consists mainly of 2 servers:
     1. [Express](https://expressjs.com): Listens for POST requests coming from NGINX at specific endpoints, determines stream status and name.
-    2. Socket.io: handles the comunication with the front-end and offers a very basic chat server
+    2. Socket.io: handles the comunication with the front-end and offers a chat server

-    ## Websocket messaging protocol
+    # Messaging protocol
     Library: socket.io

     ## *Server => Client*

-    ### Status update
+    ### Stream Status update
-    Event: 'status_update' fired at every socket connection, and at a fixed interval (default: 1000ms).
+    Event: 'status_update' emitted at every socket connection, and at a fixed interval (default: 1000ms).

     Payload is the status object:
     <a id='status-object'></a>